mj15003/vinst2sfz/README.md

 Record MIDI instrument and produce SFZ mapping and WAV samples
 -----------------------------------
 # Description
 Record audio samples from virtual instrument (software or hardware) and generate SFZ mapping for them
-		-> PCM audio data are taken from specified JACK output -> the instrument is triggered through ALSA MIDI sequencer -> it is intended primary for drum samples
+		-> PCM audio data are taken from specified JACK output
+		-> the instrument is triggered through ALSA MIDI sequencer
+		-> it is intended primary for drum samples
+                -> Linux only

 # Usage
 vinst2sfz -m file-name-base -n notenumber -p jack-port-string [options]

    -a target ALSA MIDI port (Midi-Through 14:0)
    -c target ALSA MIDI channel (10=Drums)